Get angry about people playing the system by all means, but start at the top and work your way down if you expect to be taken seriously.

 We accept all of this, and we accept too that if a person slips off the edge and finds themselves penniless in the seventh richest country in the world they should expect demeaning work assessments and hostile shards of metal in doorways, deployed to shoo off the human debris of our increasingly callous society.

 In David Cameron’s Britain it would be untrue to say that only the homeless are treated like vermin.
 Anyone can qualify, just so long as they are unlucky enough.Like this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.